The Charlatans (1995 album): Release and promotion

-The band made six festivals appearances over the subsequent four months, including Glastonbury, Brighton, Phoenix and T in the Park in the UK, Benicàssim in Spain, and Waterfestival Stockholm.
+The band made six festival appearances over the subsequent four months, including Glastonbury, Brighton, Phoenix, and T in the Park in the UK, Benicàssim in Spain, and Waterfestival Stockholm.
 "Just When You're Thinkin' Things Over" was released as the album's final single on 7 August 1995.
-The music video, which was directed by Lindy Heymann, sees the band were gangster clothing, influenced by the film Performance (1970).
-The CD version included "Frinck", "Your Skies Are Mine" and a remix of "Toothache" as the B-sides, while the 12-inch version swapped "Your Skies Are Mine" for a remix of "Nine Acre Court".
-"Just When You're Thinkin' Things Over" was promoted with an appearance on Top of the Pops, and a Mark Radcliffe radio session where they performed it alongside "Crashin' In", "Just Lookin" and "Here Comes a Soul Saver".
+The music video, which was directed by Lindy Heymann, shows the band wearing gangster clothing, influenced by the 1970 film Performance.
+The CD version included "Frinck", "Your Skies Are Mine", and a remix of "Toothache" as the B-sides, while the 12-inch version swapped "Your Skies Are Mine" for a remix of "Nine Acre Court".
+"Just When You're Thinkin' Things Over" was promoted with an appearance on Top of the Pops and a Mark Radcliffe radio session where they performed it alongside "Crashin' In", "Just Lookin", and "Here Comes a Soul Saver".
 The Charlatans was released on 28 August 1995.

 Soon after this, the band embarked on a tour of the US, which was shortened due to juice manufacturer Ocean Spray pulling their sponsorship because of Collins' past criminal record.
 The full version of the tour would have seen them perform in 1,500 to 5,000 capacity venues in cities they would not have usually played, which is where the Ocean Spray promotion would have helped.
-They were supported by Britpop band Menswear for the trek; during this time, the Britpop movement had not conquered the US, with Pulp and Supergrass having toured the country previously, and Blur touring the same time as the Charlatans.
+They were supported by Britpop band Menswear for the trek; during this time, the Britpop movement had not conquered the US, with Pulp and Supergrass having toured the country previously and Blur touring at the same time as the Charlatans.
 After ten shows, the Charlatans toured mainland Europe, with a focus on Germany in particular.
-Upon returning to the UK, they toured from November 1995 with support from Mansun, becoming their longest trek in the country.
+Upon returning to the UK, they toured in November 1995 with support from Mansun, becoming their longest trek in the country.
 In early 1996, they toured smaller, lesser-known places in the UK for the type of fan that would typically have to travel to see them.

 Reissues and related releases

 The Charlatans was re-pressed on vinyl in 2021.
-"Just Lookin", "Crashin' In", "Here Comes a Soul Saver" and "Just When You're Thinkin' Things Over" were included on the band's first compilation album Melting Pot (1998).
+"Just Lookin", "Crashin' In", "Here Comes a Soul Saver", and "Just When You're Thinkin' Things Over" were included on the band's first compilation album, Melting Pot (1998).
 "Just When You're Thinkin' Things Over" was featured on their third and fifth compilation albums, Forever: The Singles (2006) and A Head Full of Ideas (2021).
-As part of the 2019 Record Store Day event, "Just Lookin", "Crashin' In", "Bullet Comes" and "Just When You're Thinkin' Things Over" were released as part of the seven-inch vinyl box set Everything Changed (2019).
+As part of the 2019 Record Store Day event, "Just Lookin", "Crashin' In", "Bullet Comes", and "Just When You're Thinkin' Things Over" were released as part of the seven-inch vinyl box set Everything Changed (2019).
 A remix EP, under the name The Charlatans UK V. The Chemical Brothers, was released in the US in 1995, featuring remixes of "Toothache" and "Nine Acre Court" done by the Chemical Brothers.
 This EP was re-pressed on vinyl to coincide with the 2020 Record Store Day event, which included a remix of "Patrol", a song originally from Up to Our Hips, as an additional track.